AlexJReid/blog/content/posts/monoblok/index.md

 ## Another scenario: catching over-revs at Peter's Porsche (and Lada) Rentals

 The office-sensors example is tidy but synthetic.
 Here's one that isn't.
 Peter runs a boutique rental outfit with a dozen 911s on the books.
-Customers pay a lot of money per day and occasionally decide the Autobahn is a good place to see what 9000rpm feels like.
+Customers pay a lot of money per day and occasionally decide the A69 is a good place to see what 9000rpm feels like.
 Peter would like to know about that, ideally while the car is still out, so he can have a conversation at handover rather than discovering a trashed engine three services later.

 A £10 Bluetooth OBD2 dongle plugged into the diagnostic port exposes a firehose of PIDs: RPM, coolant temperature, throttle position, short and long-term fuel trims, O2 sensor voltages, intake manifold pressure, the lot.
 A small Python script on a Raspberry Pi tucked behind the glovebox polls the dongle over RFCOMM and publishes each reading to `car.<vin>.<pid>`.